Important Terms for Louvers and Dampers

 Wind driven rain is the louver's ability to reject heavy rainfall during severe weather

 Wind driven rain refers to a louver's ability to reject rainfall during a severe weather event.
-Tests for wind driven rain measure how much water is rejected by the louver’s blades at a given air velocity under simulated severe weather.
-These tests are conducted in accordance with AMCA Standard 500-L for wind driven rain testing.
+In wind driven rain testing, testers measure the water rejected by the louver’s blades at a predetermined air velocity under simulated severe weather.
+These tests follow AMCA Standard 500-L for wind driven rain testing.
 Read more about wind driven rain testing on the MCDLG Newsstand.

-Metrics for wind driven rain tests are typically listed at various airflow rates and each data point is accompanied by a percentage of test water rejection and a letter rating: Class A ratings are the best, rejecting 99% or more simulated rainfall during testing.
-To review a louver's capabilities, Review the wind driven rain data listed on the louver's submittal.
+We typically list metrics for wind-driven rain tests at various airflow rates, and each data point includes a percentage of test water rejection and a letter rating: Class A ratings are best, rejecting 99% or more simulated rainfall during testing.
+To understand a louver's capabilities, review the wind driven rain data listed on the louver's submittal.

 Static Pressure